thegworld/gtx-browser/docs/linux/suid_sandbox.md

 Older versions of the sandbox helper process will _only_ run `/opt/google/chrome/chrome`.
 This string is hard coded (`sandbox/linux/suid/sandbox.cc`).
-If your package is going to place the Chromium binary somewhere else you need to modify this string.
+If your package is going to place the GTx Browser binary somewhere else you need to modify this string.

 ## See also

 *   [LinuxSUIDSandboxDevelopment](suid_sandbox_development.md)
 *   [LinuxSandboxing](sandboxing.md)
-*   General information on Chromium sandboxing: https://dev.chromium.org/developers/design-documents/sandbox
+*   General information on GTx Browser sandboxing: https://dev.chromium.org/developers/design-documents/sandbox